jackiecherotich/swt-hands-on/swt-wk-2/readme.md

 - ✅ Writing a test that adds multiple tasks
 - ⚠️ Writing a test that attempts to delete a task twice
 - 🧪 Checking the behavior when the task list is empty
 ---

 ## 💬 Submit (Practice Only)

-Create 2 GitHub Issues using this format:
+Practice how to create 2 GitHub Issues using this format:

 **Title**: [e.g., "Deleting a task twice throws error"]